 The Hertfordshire group walks on the 2nd Saturday of each month and the occasional additional walk.

-The current co-ordinators for Hertfordshire GOC is Martin T and Khris R.
+The current co-ordinators for Hertfordshire GOC are Martin T and Khris R.

 Martin joined GOC in February 2007, after discovering that Herts GOC had organised a walk starting from his back garden (well, nearly: it was actually three minutes drive away).
 After becoming Caretaker Co-Ordinator in 2009, a re-branding of GOC in 2016 triggered the dropping of the by-then farcical title of "Caretaker".